rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _side_note_start
 **There is a planet** where PL designers treat all programming abstractions and types with respect.
 Only sound, correctly implemented abstractions are used.
-As result, this planet has only unpopular languages, their TIOBE index starts at number 100. &#127776;
+As a result, this planet has only unpopular languages, their TIOBE index starts at number 100. &#127776;
 _side_note_end

 ## Germane and intrinsic load of FP

 I was learning FP while working as a Java / Groovy developer.
 It took me 8 years, I estimated about 7000 hours.
-This effort included Category Theory, Types (my main interest), PLT, programming in bunch of FP languages.
+This effort included Category Theory, Types (my main interest), PLT, and programming in bunch of FP languages.
 3 learning experiences stood out:
 [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) (~7 months), [_add_blank_target CTFP](https://www.goodreads.com/book/show/33618151-category-theory-for-programmers) (~6 months), and [_add_blank_target T(ype)DD in Idris](https://www.manning.com/books/type-driven-development-with-idris) (~4 months).
 Given typical consulting rates for a senior Java dev that is close to a million dollar personal investment.
 And, I still had to internalize a lot of this when I started my actual Haskell job.

 I probably have convinced you that either I am slow on the uptake or FP is just too hard.
-My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to it and trying to learn FP only as part of a project work is not going to work well.
+My point is not that FP cannot be learned and applied incrementally, rather that there is a lot to it and trying to learn FP only as part of a project is not going to work well.
 Unfortunately, a large effort outside of a project scope is incompatible with how the industry works.
-The other point is that even though my learning effort was high, it was still lower than concurrent cognitive loads I was facing at work.
-Was I allowed to use what I learned, the result might had been a net decrease.
+The other point is that even though my learning effort was high, it was still lower than the concurrent cognitive loads I was facing at work.
+If I was allowed to use what I learned, the result might have been a net decrease.
 We should not think about the learning effort in isolation.

-How many programmers or how many CS college graduates, do you think, will understand how the following (mid-school?) formulas apply to programming?:
+How many programmers or CS college graduates, do you think, will understand the following (mid-school?) formulas apply to programming?:

 > $a^{(b + c)} = a ^b * a ^c$
 > $a^{(b * c)} = (a ^ b) ^ c$

-Is understanding of pattern match and currying formulas more or less important than knowing, say, the `kubectr` command?
+Is understanding of pattern match and currying formulas more or less important than knowing, say, the `kubectl` command?
 The answer I recommend is: both are important.
-To finish your assignment you have to know `kubectr`, to finish it well you would benefit from understanding the principles.
+To finish your assignment you have to know `kubectl`, to finish it well you would benefit from understanding the principles.
 Given limited resources "have to" wins over "benefit from" every time.
 Learning the principles needs to happen outside of the project work.

 There are 2 reasons why FP is hard.
 One: it is simply hard (has a decent surface area but is also deep), two: it is different.
-It requires a shift in how developer thinks.
+It requires a shift in how developers think.
 This shift is especially hard if the developer can only practice imperative skills at work.
 The tools we use impact our cognitive function.

 > &emsp; "It is not only the violin that shapes the violinist, we are all shaped by the tools we train ourselves to use, and in this respect programming languages have a devious influence: they shape our thinking habits."